Last Updated on

 Let’s look at a few examples.
 Jim Connolly of Jim’s Marketing Blog sells two-hour-long “Pick My Brain” sessions for $319 a pop to discuss marketing tactics.
 Sophie Lizard of Be a Freelance Blogger sells one-on-one mentoring sessions for freelance bloggers in packages ranging from $197 to $497.

-5) Paid Reviews and/or Banner-ads
+5. Paid Reviews

 If you’re generating a decent amount of traffic, you might be approached by a business looking to sponsor your site.
 There are usually two requests you get in these cases:

-- Paid reviews or sponsorship posts
+- sponsorship posts

 Paid reviews are when the business sends you their product and pays you to write a review about it, but you are not obligated to write a positive review.
 Alternatively, some businesses will sponsor a specific post in exchange for a link back to their site.
 It is an ethical practice to disclose the sponsorship to your readers.